toranb/ubuntu-development-machine/README.md

 Ubuntu-Development-Machine
 ==========================
 This package uses a bash script and [Opscode Chef](http://wiki.opscode.com/display/chef/Home) to install software on a (preferably fresh) Ubuntu 12.04 development machine.
-Chef installs all pacages with the exception of Ruby, RVM, and their dependencies.
-Ruby is installed via bash so that Chef can run, and RVM is installed via bash so that it is not installed as root.

-Instaling the Installer
+Installing the Installer
 -----------------------
 If you have not already done so, install git locally and pull down this project